abrilchandler/phase-1-project/README.md

 We can utilize Important Dates dropdown menu to explore the vet and farrier scheduled dates for the year.

-We have button to display the services the barn offers as well.
+We have a button with an event listener to display the services the barn offers as well.